Louise Bagnall

 Louise Bagnall is an Irish filmmaker and animator who works as a creative director with Cartoon Saloon in Kilkenny.

 Career

 Bagnall studied at the National Film School at the Dún Laoghaire Institute of Art, Design and Technology gaining a degree in Animation.
-She worked as a character designer on Cartoon Saloon’s The Breadwinner before writing and directing the 2019 Oscar-nominated the short film Late Afternoon.
-She is currently directing the studio's upcoming feature Julián.
+She worked as a character designer on Cartoon Saloon’s The Breadwinner before writing and directing the 2019 Oscar-nominated short film Late Afternoon.

+Julián, her feature film debut, premiered at the 2026 Annecy International Animation Film Festival.

 Other short animated films Louise has directed include Cúl An Tí, Loose Ends and Donkey.